 Using the input Function

-What we’ve done now is essentially asked the computer to remember the average of our scores across these 5 different types of assignments and then calculate the resulting course average.
-Now, these variables are currently “set in stone” or hardcoded to be particular numbers.
-In other words, every time we run this program, it will always use those exact same numbers for the grade calculation.
+At this point we’ve asked the computer to remember the average of our scores across these 5 different types of assignments and then calculate the resulting course average.
+These variables are currently “set in stone” or hardcoded to be particular numbers.
+Every time we run this program, it will always use those exact same numbers for the calculation.
 While that’s fine when calculating our grade, what if we wanted to be able to send our program to a friend in the class so they could calculate their grade without modifying the code?

 Using the input function, we can tell Python to ask the person running the program to type a number using keyboard.
-The input function takes a string as an argument which represents the prompt Python shows the user and returns a string of whatever the person typed in.
+The input function takes a string as an argument which represents the prompt Python shows the user and returns a string of whatever the person typed in (after they type it in and hit enter on the Interpreter Window).

 Hint!
 In other words...